 While it’s possible to experience just about any type of weather in New York, the Climate is fairly stable and predictable most of the time.
-While it is susceptible to storms and extreme events they are rare and for most trips, the worst you will face is a chilly day, some rain and poor visibility or it might be too hot for much walking in summer.
+While it is susceptible to storms and extreme events they are rare and for most trips, the worst you will face is a chilly day, some rain, and poor visibility or it might be too hot for much walking in summer.

 You can learn a lot from studying the average temperatures in a city but after a while of looking at numbers, it all becomes a bit meaningless and you stop taking it in.
-As such I will focus more on what it actually feels like rather than just bombard you with Degrees Centigrade and Farenheight.
+As such we will focus more on what it actually feels like rather than just bombard you with Degrees Centigrade and Farenheight.

-Winter: December – February
+December – February

 Most people’s Winter New York Trips are timed for December so they can see New York all dressed up in its Christmas Finery.
 And for that reason, it’s a Magical time to Visit.
 But one comment you’ll hear over and over when planning is “Ooh It will be COLD at that time of year!”